 Where I live September is often every bit as warm as August so the fall sweaters have to wait.
 Back to school sales can be amazing.
 And you should definitely try to find out when they’re happening at your favorite stores.

 But don’t miss out on SUMMER SALES!
 Often summer sale racks have t-shirts and skirts that can be worn all year.
 My daughter likes to wear these water socks year round as her regular shoes.
 They work just fine when it’s cold (although not when it’s wet).

 Summer sales often start soon after the Fourth of July.
-So don’t waste any time checking out the deals you can get on kids’ clothes this summer.
+So don’t waste any time before checking out the deals you can get on kids’ clothes this summer.